alxp12/golangcode-site/content/posts/2020-01-11-sentiment-analysis-on-strings.md

 meta_image: 2020/sentiment.png
 ---

-Sentiment analysis is an interesting technique of juding whether a sentence, word or paragraph is considered a positive or negative thing.
+Sentiment analysis is an interesting technique of judging whether a sentence, word or paragraph is considered a positive or negative thing.
 It's often used against datasets like tweets as it allows you to summarize a mass of small sentences into an easy to understand stat.

 In our example, we're using a package called [sentiment](https://github.com/cdipaolo/sentiment) - which was trained against IMDB comment data - to judge whether our example sentences are positive or negative.
 Because it was trained on short comments about films it might not be appropriate for your use case.